Follett Johnson

 Follett Johnson (April 20, 1843 – March 9, 1909) was a Union Army officer in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.

-Johnson was born in Brasher, New York and was recruited to the army at Ogdensburg New York.
+Johnson was born in Brasher, New York and was recruited to the army at Ogdensburg.
 Johnson was awarded the Medal of Honor for his actions at the Battle of New Hope Church on May 27, 1864.